satvikxbansal/Spotter--Mediapipe-/README.md

 - Haptics: CoreHaptics and UIKit haptic fallbacks
 - Local voice: `AVSpeechSynthesizer`
 - Optional remote TTS client: ElevenLabs service shell, configured through `ELEVENLABS_API_KEY` if used later
-- Persistence: local JSON files in app support storage
+- Persistence: local JSON files in app support storage, with sync-ready account ownership, tombstones, sync metadata, and a local write journal
 - Tests: XCTest

 The app uses CocoaPods for MediaPipe.
 Open the workspace, not just the project file.